Visiting Ireland: The Guide You Need 2019

 What is the best way to get to Ireland?

 Ireland Dublin Airport is well covered to serve international & local passengers along with 12 airports; the main airports are Dublin Airport, Cork Airport, Shannon Airport, Kerry Airport and Knock Airport.
-Belfast also has city and International airport.
+Belfast also an International airport.

 Visa Requirements for entering Ireland